Low Tolerance!

-We all have different tolerances to different things such as how long we can concentrate, exercise, or put up with some people.
-I for one know that I have a very low tolerance for those who wear barefoot toe-shoes, have man buns, or take offence at everything they disagree with.
+We all have different tolerances to different things such as food, exercise, or how long we can put up with some people.
+Personally I have a very low tolerance for avocados, therapists who think they can release fascia, or those who take offence at everything they read on social media.

-Our levels of tolerance both physical and psychological are due to many things such as our genetics, previous exposure, experiences, and even our education.
-Some people can tolerate exercising more than others because they do more of it, some can tolerate stress better due to previous experiences with it, and some can tolerate other people better because they have been taught to.
+Our levels of tolerance both physical and psychological are due to many things such as our genetics, exposures, experiences, and even our education.
+Some people can tolerate exercise more than others simply because they do more of it, some people can tolerate mental stress more than others due to previous experiences with it, and some can tolerate other people better simple because they have been taught to.

-However, it is clear that more of the human population is becoming more intolerant of many things such as foods, textiles, and medications.
-And more people these days are also less tolerant of change, diversity, and differences of opinion, and many are intolerant of any difficulty or discomfort in their lives.
+However, it is clear that more of the human population are becoming more intolerant of more things such as race, gender, political views or differences in opinions!
+And many are also becoming more and more intolerant of any effort, exertion, difficulty or discomfort in their lives.

 Our World Today

-We are living in a world where effort and exertion have mostly been removed, where any effort, struggle or strain is considered unnecessary and often avoided.
-Don’t get me wrong, this modern-day lack of difficulty does has some amazing positives, I for one am not complaining about my 5G wifi signal, my central heating, or my online grocery delivery.
-But the sheer amount of convenience and ease we have in our lives today also has drawbacks.
+We are now living in a world where effort and exertion have mostly been removed, where any struggle or strain is considered unnecessary and often avoided.
+Don’t get me wrong, this modern-day lack of difficulty does has some amazing positives, I for one am not complaining about WiFi, my central heating, or my online grocery delivery service.
+But its the sheer amount and volume of convenience we have in our lives today that has its drawbacks.

-One of these drawbacks is that we have lost sight of what is actually difficult, hard, or inconvenient.
-What we consider challenging these days simply is not.
-Missing a meal, losing your wifi signal, or having to walk up the stairs because the lift broke are not difficult or serious issues, yet our modern lifestyles and lack of exposure to them often make them feel so.
+One of these drawbacks I think is that we have lost sight of what is actually difficult, hard, or inconvenient.
+What we now consider challenging these days simply is not.
+Losing your wifi signal, missing a meal, or having to walk up the stairs because the elevator isn’t working are not really issues, yet our lifestyles and lack of exposure to them often make them feel so when we encounter them.

-If we were to look back just 2 or 3 generations I bet we would see that most people would NOT seek medical attention for back, knee or shoulder pain unless it was serious or had other sinister signs or features.
-This was of course due to access to medical services being far less back then, but I also think it was due to a difference in culture and attitude towards pain as well.
+If we were to look back just a couple of generations we would see that many people would NOT seek medical attention for simple back, knee or shoulder pain.
+Of course this was for many due to less access, but I also think it was due to a difference in culture and attitude towards pain as well.

-I often ask myself when I have a pain or an ache, what would my grandad do… and most of the time it would be to ignore it and crack on!
+I often ask myself when I have a pain or an ache, what would my great grandad do… and most of the time it would be… ignore it and crack on!

-However, regardless, of why things hurt from time to time the key point is that often nothing needs to be ‘done’ for it other than reassuring the individual that it’s not serious, it will ease with time, and they will not harm themselves if they feel some pain on movement and they should try to carry on as normally as possible.
+However, regardless, of why things hurt from time to time the key point I want to make is that often nothing needs to be ‘done’ for many episodes of pain other than reassuring the individual it’s not serious, it will ease with time, and they will not damage themselves if they feel some pain on movement and they should try to carry on as normally as possible.

-However, as much as some patients don’t like hearing this, a lot more healthcare professionals don’t like doing this even more.
-Many healthcare professionals just don’t feel comfortable telling people in pain that nothing needs to be done for either financial or egotistical reasons.
+Unfortunately, many healthcare professionals just don’t feel comfortable or able to tell people in pain this for either financial or egotistical reasons.
 Personally, I think many musculoskeletal conditions are over-treated with healthcare professionals pandering to patients while natural history makes them look good.

 Frustrated

-If you want some proof then go look at the BMJ global burden of disease studies you can see that low back pain now consistently causes more disability and costs society far more than any other medical condition across the world, and this is despite many advances in our so-called modern pain management treatments.
+If you want some proof of these harms just go look at the BMJ global burden of disease studies where you will see how low back pain now consistently causes more disability and costs society far more than any other medical condition across the world, despite many so called advances in its assessment and treatment.
+Modern healthcare is just not helping people with many musculoskeletal pains or problems, in fact its making them worse!

 In summary what healthcare is currently doing for musculoskeletal pain just isn’t working and something needs to change.
-Personally, I think this should start with more healthcare professionals recognising that they over-treat it, and all humans recognising that pain in life is inevitable, but suffering it is optional.
+Personally, I think this should start with more healthcare professionals recognising that they over assess and over treat it.
+And also more of us recognising and accepting that pain sucks but it is inevitable, but suffering is optional.

 As always thanks for reading